Paul Hall (footballer): International career

 Although born and raised in England, Hall was eligible to play for Jamaica because of family connections.
 He made his international debut for the "Reggae Boyz" in 1997, and helped Jamaica qualify for the 1998 World Cup.
 He subsequently started all three games in the World Cup.
 In total, he played 41 games and scored 14 goals for Jamaica.

 Coaching career

 Hall currently holds a UEFA 'PRO' coaching licence.
 In 2009 Hall coached at Solihull College.
 In November 2010, he was named assistant manager at English Conference side Mansfield Town.

 Hall joined up with Marcus Law at Conference National side Tamworth, and helped with coaching the team.
 Hall lives local to the Tamworth area, and passed on his experience to a young squad.

 He has been the Senior Professional Development Coach at Queens Park Rangers since 2015.

 In December 2021, Hall was named interim head coach of the Jamaica senior national team.

-In December 2022 he went back to QPR taking charge of his side's 3-0 loss Burnley FC as interim manager.
-He was proceeded by former Liverpool interim and Blackpool manager Neil Critchley.
+In November 2022 he was appointed QPR interim manager, taking charge of the 3–0 loss to Burnley.
+He was succeeded by former Blackpool manager Neil Critchley.